Valentino Logo

 Meaning and History

-Italy is one of the world-recognized bastions of fashion.
+Italy is one of the world’s recognized bastions of fashion.
 This is facilitated by nature itself, climate, temperament, and refined creativity.
 It was in such conditions that the Valentino fashion house emerged.
-It appeared in 1960 and was named after its founder – Valentino Garavani.
-In the early years, both the name and surname of the designer were used in the logo, but over time, the brand became so recognizable that the surname was no longer needed in the emblem.
-Fans of his mastery only needed to glance at the label with the expressive “V” to understand the author of the garment.
+It appeared in 1960 and was named after its founder, Valentino Garavani.
+In the early years, both the designer’s first and last names were used in the logo, but over time, the brand became so recognizable that the surname was no longer needed in the emblem.
+Fans of his mastery only needed to glance at the label bearing the expressive “V” to understand the garment’s author.

-This victory sign was first shown to the world in 1967 at the show of the “colorless” collection.
+This victory sign was first shown to the world in 1967 at the “colorless” collection show.
 Until then, it did not exist.
-Overall, the great designer was a pioneer in using logos on clothing prints and in decorating hardware and accessories: the maestro placed the first letter of his name everywhere and did so unobtrusively.
+Overall, the great designer was a pioneer in using logos on clothing prints and in decorating hardware and accessories: the maestro placed the first letter of his name everywhere, unobtrusively.

 What is Valentino?